IBM/rpg-genai-data/docs/pages/task/explain_module.md

 The how_output part explains how the module works internally, covering the full execution flow and logic used at each step.
 It includes details on control specifications, file declarations, global variables, constants, indicators, field mapping, subroutines, error handling, and the logic of each procedure.

-`Important`: If a module contains `multiple procedures`, each procedure must be documented `separately` using the standard format below.
-Any reusable components or variables should be mentioned within the context of each procedure.
+`Important`: Each procedure must be documented separately.

 1. `Control Specifications`: Any key compiler options and runtime control settings included in the module.
 Examples include `DftActGrp`, `ActGrp`, `BNDDIR`, and other relevant control specifications.
 Explain these settings and any keywords used.